MartinM2304/DevOps/README.md

 # Requirements Management System

-A web-based system for tracking functional and non-functional project requirements.
+A web-based system University WEB project for tracking functional and non-functional project requirements.
 Built with PHP backend and vanilla JavaScript frontend, containerized with Docker and deployable to Kubernetes.

-## Features

-- **Project Management**: Create and manage multiple projects
-- **Requirements Tracking**: Track functional and non-functional requirements with priorities, complexity, and components
-- **User Management**: User registration, authentication, and project membership
-- **Diagrams**: Store and view PlantUML diagrams
-- **Indicators**: Define measurement indicators for non-functional requirements
-- **Import/Export**: Export projects to JSON and Markdown formats
-- **Filtering & Search**: Advanced filtering by type, priority, tags, and text search

 ## Prerequisites